-We analysed over 15,000 manager responses to find out how managers have been coping throughout the pandemic — and the answer is they’re not.
+We analyzed over 15,000 manager responses to find out how managers have been coping throughout the pandemic — and the answer is they’re not.

 64% of managers feel that their productivity is misunderstood

 We released a COVID-19 question set on the Peakon platform to support our community and the wellbeing of their employees.
-Developed by our Organisational Development Science team, this question set measures employee perception on factors including their organisation’s communication, prioritisation of their safety, and understanding during the pandemic.
+Developed by our Organizational Development Science team, this question set measures employee perception on factors including their organization’s communication, prioritization of their safety, and understanding during the pandemic.

-One of these questions measures the extent to which employees feel that their organisation understands how the pandemic is negatively impacting their productivity:
+One of these questions measures the extent to which employees feel that their organization understands how the pandemic is negatively impacting their productivity:

 [Company] understands how the COVID-19 pandemic may affect my productivity.

-Globally, 64% of managers feel their organisation does not understand the toll that COVID-19 is taking on their productivity.
+Globally, 64% of managers feel their organization does not understand the toll that COVID-19 is taking on their productivity.
 By comparison, only 58% of employees feel the same way.

 Managers are feeling the pressure of longer hours and heavier workloads